 };

-When sourceTokenAccount is set the buyer-kit registers LeashDelegateExactSvmScheme from @leash/core instead of the vanilla @x402/svm exact scheme — wire-compatible with every facilitator (the on-chain instruction is still a plain SPL TransferChecked), but with the agent treasury as the source instead of the executive’s own ATA.
+When sourceTokenAccount is set the buyer-kit registers LeashDelegateExactSvmScheme from @leashmarket/core instead of the vanilla @x402/svm exact scheme — wire-compatible with every facilitator (the on-chain instruction is still a plain SPL TransferChecked), but with the agent treasury as the source instead of the executive’s own ATA.

 Automatic failure classification